What does Pr(>|z|) mean in Logistic Regression Output in R

 [1] 2.151

-Step 2: Calculate the p-value
+Step 2: Calculating the Two-Tailed P-Value

 • p-value = 2 * (1-pnorm(z value))